abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - Dependencies of file found in one level depth		-de

 Would narrow down search
-- To find only directory, file or link type, suffix it with /, // or ///
+- To find only directory, file, executable or link type, suffix it with /, //, /// or ////
-- To certain depth :		-1..99[-1..99] or ./ prefix to be tied on current dir.
+- To certain depth :		-1..99[-1..99]
+   or ./ prefix for only current dir. search
 - To have greater control by regular expression					-E
-- To search in case sensitive		-cs (Defaults to insensitive -ci option)
+- To search in case sensitive		-cs (Defaults to insensitive -ci) option
-- To filter out or get exclusion from the main search found
+- To filter out i.e. exclude certain path from the main find search result
+- to filter by creation, acces or, modification time, use -c, -a, -m of the easier syntax than find's
+   e.g. -cm7 exactly equal to 7 minute
+    -cm-7 less than or equal to 7 minute
+    -cm7- more than or equal to 7 minute
+    -cm7-10 between 7 to 10 minute inclusively
 </pre>

 Most of 'find' 'test' options may also be passed here, below are some excerpt of its manual on options
 Simply type l